High levels of service quality and improving the customer experience result in more loyal customers, higher turnover, and better profits.

 Your agents are the heart of your call center as one of the few human touchpoints your customers will experience.
 Yet, often, not enough is done to train agents and keep them on board.

-High turnover negatively impacts performance, as callers are often dealing with new customer service representatives (CSRs) that leave customers dissatisfied.
+High turnover negatively impacts performance, as callers often deal with new customer service representatives (CSRs) that leave customers dissatisfied.
 This has knock-on effects, even on your more experienced agents, as they feel more rushed and frustrated at having to deal with irritated customers.

 Two things crucial to retaining a strong, experienced team that works together well are agent training and agent engagement.